Candy and Confectionery Gummy Candy Recipes

 Notes on Gelatin

 Although I generally prefer to work with leaf gelatin, I used the powdered version in this recipe.
-You could give conversion a shot if you’re feeling adventurous, although I have yet to personally tried making this recipe with gelatin leaves.
 Feel free to visit this post to learn more about how to convert gelatin leaves to powder, and vice versa.
+Note that I have not tested this recipe with leaf gelatin.

 You will need a candy thermometer for this recipe.
 A digital one is best (I’m partial to this Taylor thermometer), since the infrared style just takes the temperature of the top of the boiling mixture.
 You might also consider a thermometer that clamps to your pot (or hangs over the side) to free up your hands and avoid having to check the temperature constantly.